gwenwindflower/dbtree/README.md

 # Build and serve Evidence
 npm --prefix ./reports run sources && npm --prefix ./reports run dev
 ```

+## Production and CI setup

+The production version of this project is hosted on Netlify.

+## Updating the data

+The data updates via a [`curl`](https://tldr.inbrowser.app/pages/common/curl) command and some subsequent processing in a [`cron`](https://tldr.inbrowser.app/pages/common/cron)-schedule-triggered GitHub Action.
+Check out `.github/workflows/update.yml` to see what's happening.
+To get more details I highly recommend checking out Simon's blog post on [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).

 ## Areas to explore